 The sale to Verizon, announced two months ago, is not supposed to close until early next year.

-That leaves Verizon with wiggle room to renegotiate the purchase price, or even back out if it believes the security breach will harm Yahoo's business.
+That leaves Verizon with wiggle room to renegotiate the purchase price, or even back out if the company believes the security breach will harm Yahoo's business.

 Source: News Agencies